hemanth/functional-programming-jargon/readme.md

 ;(a) => a + 1
 ```

-Lambdas are often passed as arguments to Higher-Order functions.
+Lambdas are often passed as arguments to Higher-Order functions:

 ```js
 ;[1, 2].map((a) => a + 1) // [2, 3]
 ```

-You can assign a lambda to a variable.
+You can assign a lambda to a variable:

 ```js
 const add1 = (a) => a + 1
 ```

 ## Lambda Calculus

 A branch of mathematics that uses functions to create a [universal model of computation](https://en.wikipedia.org/wiki/Lambda_calculus).

 ## Functional Combinator

 A higher-order function, usually curried, which returns a new function changed in some way.
 Functional combinators are often used in [Point-Free Style](#point-free-style) to write especially terse programs.

 ```js